YugAjmera/rl_mav_ros/README.md

 # Autonomous Navigation of MAVs using Reinforcement Learning algorithms

 This repository contains the simulation source code for implementing reinforcement learning aglorithms for autonomous navigation of MAVs in indoor environments.
-Used RotorS, OpenAI gym and Gazebo for simulation.

 ### Dependencies
 - ROS Melodic